 Pastor Richard B. Haynes is a native of Gainesville, Georgia.
 The son of a Baptist Minister, he has been in service for the Lord basically all of his life.
 He has an enormous love for the Word of God and the people of God, and enthusiastically fulfills his call to serve the present age.
 Pastor Haynes’ daily walk exemplifies the words of his favorite hymn: “Lord I want to live for thee, every day and hour; let Thy spirit be with me in its saving power”.

-Pastor Richard Haynes resides in Lilburn, Georgia with his wife First Lady Beverly.
+Rev. Dr. Richard B. Haynes currently resides in Lilburn, Georgia with his wife of over 30 years, First Lady Beverly.
 They are the parents of three adult children, Sheena and Jayson (Quantrishia), and have three grandsons, Demetrious, Richard Benjamin and Jayson VaShon.